John C. Jackson, AIA, RID

 Bob Galloway, AIA, CSI

-Bob Galloway is a founding Principal at JGA.
-He leads the firm in all aspects of design production and management, and oversees the firm’s project managers.
+Bob Galloway is a Principal at FGM.
+He leads the studio in all aspects of design production and management, and oversees the studio’s project managers.
 Bob is an expert in commercial architecture for educational, athletic, religious, and community facilities, and has been practicing architecture professionally for 33 years.

 As a principal Bob loves staying involved in every phase of the design process and often provides construction administration services for the office.
 In fact, Bob excels in most every aspect of the architectural practice except for one – he's color blind.
 Not badly, but greens and browns give him fits.
 Envisioning a masterful site planning concept come easy for Bob, yet refining a challenging roof flashing detail he sees as just as important to a successful project.
 A bit of an admitted workaholic, Bob is an extremely early morning person; however, come late afternoon he is usually off to Lady Bird Lake where he is even more of a rowing addict.